hnarayanan/CS231n/README.md

-This repository is an archive of the course [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu) (Winter 2016).
+This repository is an archive of the course [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu) (Spring 2017).
 If you’re even vaguely interested in this topic, you should probably take this class.
 It is outstanding.

 To use this repository, [make a fork of